fronchetti/egm-for-abb-robots/README.md

 _Last update: 10/12/2022_

+Disclaimer: This repository is not supported, sponsored or approved by ABB.
+Always refer to the official EGM application manual for updates.

 ## What is EGM?
 EGM is a feature available in RobotWare 6 and 7 that provides external devices the ability to interact and manipulate ABB robots through a network.
 In this approach, the information is encoded using Google Protocol Buffers and trasported through UDP sockets.
 EGM is a great option for those who need to manipulate an ABB robot from an external device.